Pre Start Checklist (UPDATED JUNE 2022)

 Pre Start Checklist Overview.
 Learn what they are, and why electronic is better, with this in-depth post.

 BY MATTHEW PEARSON - TECH WRITER AND TELEMATICS EXPERT

 Pre start checklists are lists of activities required before using equipment.
 They help you manage complex industrial assets such as trucks, or other equipment.
-The pre start checklist helps the operator ensure the equipment is fit for use.
+These checklists helps the operator ensure equipment is fit for use.
 Operators record that they have completed the check, and record any issues found.